Avocarrot/android-adapters/README.md

 {"appId":"ReplaceWithYourAvocarrotAppId","placement":"ReplaceWithYourAvocarrotPlacement"}
 ```

-You must include the [`AvocarrotInterstitialMopub`](https://github.com/Avocarrot/android-adapter/blob/master/avocarrotadapter/src/main/java/com/mopub/mobileads/AvocarrotInterstitialMopub.java) in your project.
+* include the [`AvocarrotInterstitialMopub`](https://github.com/Avocarrot/android-adapter/blob/master/avocarrotadapter/src/main/java/com/mopub/mobileads/AvocarrotInterstitialMopub.java) in your project.

-Select **"Natural Pause"** placement type in Avocarrot Dashboard.
+* select **"Natural Pause"** placement type in Avocarrot Dashboard.

 ===

 #### Native
-For Native Ad Units (such as `List`, `Feed` in Avocarrot's Dashboard) you need to include the following lines of code:
+For Native Ad Units (such as `List`, `Feed` in Avocarrot's Dashboard) you need to :

+* complete the following in Mopub Dashboard:

 **Custom Event Class**
 ```java